lewagonjapan/programming4everybody/README.md

 Can't wait to know more about programming? **[Apply to Le Wagon Tokyo](http://www.lewagon.com/tokyo/apply)**, and learn how to build the app of your dreams with us! 🚀

-By completing this course, **you get a special 50,000¥ off the next Tokyo courses tuition** starting September 26th (part-time) and September 28th (full-time)! 🇯🇵\s\s
-Note that this special discount can't be combined with our regular early-bird discount.\s\s Applications are open for our next batches, check out the dates on our website or get in touch with Sylvain.
+By completing this course, **you get a special 50,000¥ off the next Tokyo courses tuition** starting September 26th (part-time) and September 28th (full-time)! 🇯🇵  Note that this special discount can't be combined with our regular early-bird discount.
+Applications are open for our next batches, check out the dates on our website or get in touch with Sylvain.

 You can also follow us on [Meetup](https://www.meetup.com/Le-Wagon-Tokyo-Coding-Station/), [Facebook](https://www.facebook.com/lewagontokyo), [Instagram](https://www.instagram.com/lewagontokyo), [Twitter](https://twitter.com/LeWagonTokyo) or [LinkedIn](https://www.linkedin.com/showcase/18655908/) and stay involved in our amazing community 🤩